 QuantumFilm is deposited on a semiconductor wafer using a technique called spin-coating.
 InVisage’s custom tool at QuantumFab3 (shown below) applies our liquid quantum dot solution to a wafer rotating at a predetermined speed, resulting in a uniform thickness across the entire surface.

 Built into InVisage’s top contact is a highly engineered system of encapsulation, which shields the QuantumFilm from oxygen and moisture.
 We use dense, conformal and pinhole-free layers to protect the QuantumFilm from the elements, ensuring its reliability over extended product lifetimes.
-All of this makes InVisage’s top contact an ideal partner for QuantumFilm – a light-transmitting, electron-capturing, global-shuttering and moisture-blocking machine.
+All of this makes InVisage’s top contact an ideal partner for QuantumFilm – a light-transmitting, electron-capturing, moisture-blocking and global shutter-enabled machine.
 It’s QuantumFilm’s very own bulletproof glass.

 One of InVisage’s major advances is QuantumFilm’s global shutter feature.
 This feature ultimately relies on exquisite control over the operation of QuantumFilm, with dexterity well beyond what silicon can achieve.
 Our transparent top electrode delivers circuit-powered control over whether the film is on and sensitively detecting light, or off and powerfully obscuring it.
 InVisage’s top electrode took years to develop – it is a layered, multi-material stack that is highly optimized to be in perfect harmony with QuantumFilm.
 The top contact effortlessly extracts photoholes as they stream out of the QuantumFilm.
 At the circuit’s request, the valve can be closed, leaving photoholes inside that remain undetected.
 The top contact’s capture of photoholes is achieved via careful tuning of its valence band energy.
 We use advanced characterization techniques, such as x-ray photoelectron spectroscopy, to ensure that the valence band energy of our top contact is well matched for QuantumFilm.